Abhyuday911/09_backend_socket.io_chat_app/README.md

 - Auto scroll to bottom
 - no auto scroll once user scrolls up to view older messages
 - auto scroll resumes when user returns to the bottom
+- used socket broadcast to show other users who is typing